Code-Institute-Submissions/crate-o-wine/TESTING.md

 <img src="./markdown-images/lighthouse.png" alt="performance"/><br />

 The test scored very well in all tested factors.
-Best practices scored an ~80 due to some render-blocking resources.
+Best practices scored < 80 due to some render-blocking resources.
 However, upon diving into these resources, I determined they were critical - bootstrap and font-awesome.
 They needed to stay in the `<head>` tag so the bootstrap grid and icons were available on page-load.

 <img src="./markdown-images/improvement.png" alt="improvement"/><br />